BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 On clear days, you probably have amazing views over the city.
 However, the winter months can be gray and dark, so I skipped on this as the cloudy sky did not promise a nice view.
 Also, the lines were very long, but if you have 3 days, you should try to add it to your itinerary.

 No worries, you don’t have to climb stairs – you can take the lift up there.
-However, once you take the lift down, you have to cross the street – and go to Ved Stranden – to do the next activity on your itinerary.
+Once you take the lift down, you have to cross the street and go to Ved Stranden to do the next activity on your itinerary.

-- f you want to eat at the restaurant, prior booking is recommended.
+- If you want to eat at the restaurant, prior booking is recommended.

 Explore the City Hall

 Head towards City Hall which was built between 1892-1905.
 It is the headquarters of the municipal council and the lord mayor of the Copenhagen Municipality, Denmark.
-You will find it at the City Hall Square and can’t oversee it since it is one of the tallest buildings in the city.
+You will find it at City Hall Square and can’t miss it since it is one of the tallest buildings in the city.

 - TOUR TIMES / OPENING HOURS / TICKET PRICES: Tours of the City Hall Tower run from Monday to Friday at 11:00 am and 2:00 pm and on Saturdays at 12:00.
 40 DKK or free with Copenhagen Card.